dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/1-what-are-adapters.md

 id: "1-what-are-adapters"
 ---

+Adapters are an essential component of dbt.
+At their most basic level, they are how dbt Core connects with the various supported data platforms.
+At a higher-level, dbt Core adapters strive to give analytics engineers more transferrable skills as well as standardize how analytics projects are structured.
+Gone are the days where you have to learn a new language or flavor of SQL when you move to a new job that has a different data platform.
+That is the power of adapters in dbt Core.

-Adapters are an essential component of dbt integration with various databases (and data warehouses).
-Navigating the nuances of different databases can be daunting, but you are not alone.
+ Navigating and developing around the nuances of different databases can be daunting, but you are not alone.
 Visit [#adapter-ecosystem](https://getdbt.slack.com/archives/C030A0UF5LM) Slack channel for additional help beyond the documentation.

 ## All databases are not the same